vert-x/mod-lang-ceylon/README.md

 - `userRepo`: provide an explicit user repository where Ceylon stores compiled modules or look for existing modules, when such repository does not exist, mod-lang-ceylon will create a temporary repository
 - `verbose`: activate Ceylon verbose option, useful for debugging
+- `mainVerticle`: specify a Verticle to deploy, usually used when you deploy a module that could contain several verticles.
+This will override any `main` annotation

 ## Creating a module